artamim/artamim/README.md

 ## Goals

 - 🎯 Master Kubernetes cluster maintenance and upgrades.
-- 🚀 Dive into CI/CD with Jenkins or GitHub Actions.
+- 🚀 Dive into CI/CD with GitHub Actions.
 - 🌟 Contribute to open-source projects.
+- ☁️ Learn cloud platforms like AWS or Azure.

 ## Let's Connect! 🤝💬🌐